 I seek to engage the broadest possible diversity of views and perspectives in the conviction that however immense the tests we face, however the world changes around us, however varied our circumstances, this nation must not be permitted to abandon its founding vision and ultimate purpose.

-The structure of the forthcoming book is organized in three sections.
+The structure of the forthcoming book is organized in two sections.

-The first section outlines what I consider to be the most significant issues and concerns relevant to our commitment to “the American idea.”
-It challenges Americans to think more clearly about the meaning of freedom, and about how we came to where we are in the context of history.
-I go on to argue that community is the basic unit in the foundation of all human societies.
+Part 1 outlines what I consider to be the most significant issues and concerns relevant to our commitment to “the American idea.”
+It challenges Americans to think more deeply about how we came to where we are in the context of history, and about the true meaning of freedom, responsibility, and personal integrity.
+I go on to explain how and why community is the basic unit in the foundation of all human societies.

-The second offers a pragmatic approach to safety and security in the context of community, and goes on to outline principles and an approach to shared leadership that can provide stability and forward progress as we make our way through the storm.
-Food security and decentralized regional economics are among the crucial issues.
+Part 2 offers pragmatic means for seeking safety and security in communities, and introduces an approach to shared leadership that can provide stability and forward progress as we make our way through the storm.
+Food security, civil defense, and decentralized regional economics are among the crucial issues.
+Certain practical tools and approaches for working well in communities will be highlighted.
+Small group decision-making, organizing and managing projects, and transforming conflict into unified strength are covered briefly.
+References to practical resources will be provided.

 Finally, I greet you with a very personal appeal.
 Will we accept the destruction of civil order, a rending of the very fabric of the Republic, and retreat into a state of siege?
 Or, will we stand bravely together in the face of danger and loss, to recover the vision of dynamic governance and creative potential that Americans have struggled valiantly to realize?